chocolatewafer/chocolatewafer.github.io/README.md

 # chocolatewafer.github.io
-root url to github pages
+This is the root url to github pages.